If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 Yesterday, my sister was a “depression ball” because of a recent breakup and lack of funds for the holidays, and my mother was “bumming hard” because she had to spend her Christmas money to replace an unexpectedly broken oven and can’t get the gifts for people she wants to.

 And I totally get it!
 Those things suck.
-Helloooo, part of my walls are missing in my house!
+Helloooo, part of my walls are missing in my house because of a broken kitchen pipe!
 But at the same time, the holidays aren’t about money spent and gifts given.
-This time is about family.
-And no one wants to be on their deathbed, wishing they had been more engaged in making memories instead of being upset about relationships they no longer think about, or ovens that are now in, hopefully, some futuristic advanced recycling system.
+This time is about family, friends and the family you’ve chosen and made.
+No one wants to be on their deathbed, wishing they had been more engaged in making memories instead of being upset about relationships they no longer think about, or ovens that are now in, hopefully, some appropriate recycling system.

 So, I told them both they have 22 days to buck-the-fuck-up or there will be Krampus hell to pay.

-There are so many people who are alone over Christmas, who don’t have family or friends.
-Who are on a military base or have been ostracized because of their orientation.
-There are people who are homeless or poor and rely on the kindness of strangers donating to charity just to give their kids a gift.
+There are so many people who are alone over Christmas, who don’t have family or friends; who are on a military base or have been ostracized because of their orientation or gender identity.
+There are people who are homeless or poor and rely on the kindness of strangers donating to charity just to give their kids a gift or a Christmas dinner.

 I’m not religious, but if you’ve got family and friends, a place to spend the holidays where you are welcomed and embraced, and have a generally good life despite romantic hardships or unexpected expenses, then you have no valid reason to be a sadsack over the holidays.